Great-error/Great-error/README.md

 - 👋 Hi, I’m @Great-error
-- 👀 I’m interested in c#, c++, java, javascript, python and qb64
+- 👀 I’m interested in c#, c++ and python
-- 🌱 I’m currently learning c#, c++, java, qb64, javascript
+- 🌱 I’m currently learning c#, c++
-- 💞️ I’m looking to collaborate on qb64 simulations and python chess engines
+- 💞️ I’m looking to collaborate Operating Systems and C# Chess Engines
-- 📫 Get me at aurrumthebox@gmail.com

 <!---
 Great-error/Great-error is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.